akkana/spice-examples/README.md

 an example uses *de421.bsp* and you just need to know where to find it.

 Here's a handy trick.
-You can get a full listing of the directory structure for the generic kernels with the lftp program:
+You can get a full listing of the directory structure of a remote file server with the lftp program's *du* command:

 ```
 lftp https://naif.jpl.nasa.gov/pub/naif/generic_kernels/